What is copyediting?

 Why can’t I just check my own work?

 Reading your own work thoroughly is certainly a good idea, but the author is usually too familiar with the content to objectively review it.
 In a battle between what the brain expects to read and what the eyes actually see, it is usually the brain that wins.

-Also, spelling and grammar checking software is far from infallible and can fail to spot a multitude of errors and inconsistencies that a professional editor will identify.
+Also, software to check spelling and grammar is far from infallible and can fail to spot a multitude of errors and inconsistencies that a professional editor will identify.

 Do you only work with science and engineering documents?